JohnBBB42/dtu_mlops_group_80/reports/README.md

 >
 > Answer:

-We implemented 12 tests across key modules:
+We implemented 14 tests across key modules:

 1. **Model Testing**: Verifies output shapes, correctness of training, validation, and testing steps, including loss computation and backpropagation.
 2. **Data Testing**: Validates preprocessing (creation of `.pt` files), dataset loading, data integrity, and batch generation in the data module.
+3. **API Testing**: see Q25

 These tests ensure core components like preprocessing and model training function as expected, preventing errors from propagating and causing delays in larger projects.